k-mc-k/My-Guides/PHPSyntaxGuide.md

     } elseif ($mycash < $yourcash) {
     echo "Can you please lend me some cash?"
     }
+    // Outputs "Can you please lend me some cash?"
 ?>
 ```
 **if..elseif..else** statement - Executes multiple if..else statements